‘At A Glance (Details Below)’ What To Do

 USMI is when the bladder’s closing pressure gets low enough that urine begins to force its way out.
 This especially happens during sleep when there’s no longer any conscious part of urine control.

 Treatment is usually easy and successful using oestrogens or smooth muscle stimulants.
-The trick is to first rule out the other causes…
+To diagnose USMI we must first rule out the other causes…

 Urinary Tract Infection